engrasa/Getting_Cleaning_Data/CodeBook.md

 ## Tidy Data Information
-This repository includes a "tidy" data set of averages of means and standard deviations for various accelerometer and gyroscopic measurements of several common human activities.
+This repository includes a "tidy" data set of averages of means and standard deviations for various measurements of several common human activities.

 ### Identifiers
 Human Activity Recognition database built from the recordings of 30 volunteers (within an age bracket of 19-48 years) performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.